InoxicoDev/digitalsigning/index.md

 # Digital signatures with Fabric

 Welcome.
-You have probably arrived at this page from our Fabric Digital Signing page to see how you can verify the information that are found in the `Technical Details` section.
+You have probably arrived at this page from our Fabric Digital Signing page to see how you can verify the information that is found in the `Technical Details` section.

 To start, you need to decide which tools you are going to use to verify this.
 There are a couple of 3rd party tools that adhere to the Cryptographic signing standard that will work.